Sustainable finance: Terminology

-Tools and Standards
+Tools and standards

 Green bonds

-In order to actually green finance or make it more sustainable, specific tools may be required and some have already been developed.
-The main one is the green bond.
 Green bonds are loans issued in the market by a public or private organization to finance environmentally friendly activities.
 Their issuance is growing steadily with an average growth of over 50% per year over the last five years.
 They reached $170 billion in 2018 and $523 billion in 2021.

 The aim of this type of bond (finance) is to encourage the financing of green projects by attracting investors and therefore reducing the cost of borrowing.
 According to empirical studies, the high demand for this type of bond provides it with a lower yield than its standard equivalent.
-Some scientific papers such as Gabor & al. (2019) strongly recommend including this climate factor in the risk assessment of bonds.
+Scientists recommend including this climate factor in the risk assessment of bonds.
 The aim is, on the one hand, to increase the borrowing cost of brown bonds which can fund carbon-intensive projects and de-incentivise their investment by increasing the weight of climate risk.
 On the other hand, the goal is to reduce the weight of risk of green bonds in order to stimulate investment and potentially encourage banks to reduce the interest rate of these bonds.

 From a legal point of view, green bonds are not really different from traditional bonds.
 The promises made to investors are not always included in the contract, and not often in a binding way.
 Issuers of green bonds usually follow standards and principles set by private-led organisations such as the International Capital Market Association (ICMA)'s Green Bond Principles or the label of the Climate bond initiative.
 The Paris agreement on climate change highlighted a desire to standardize reporting practices related to green bonds, in order to avoid greenwashing.
 To date, there are no regulations requiring the borrower to specify its "green" intentions in writing, however, the EU is currently developing a green bond standard which will force issuers to fund activities aligned with the EU taxonomy for sustainable activities.
 This standard is expected to be a voluntary standard, operating alongside other voluntary standards, with academics and practitioners raising the policymakers' awareness to the dangers of imposing it as a mandatory standard.

 The European Union has already created its own "Next Generation EU Green bonds framework" to use green bonds to raise part of the funds for the Next Generation EU project.
 This project promises an investment of 750 billion euros in grants and loans (at 2018 prices), by the European Commission, aiming to revive the post-covid-19 economy in the 27 EU member states.
 Up to 30% of the budget will be raised by issuing green bonds, which results in up to 250 million, and a total of 14.5 million had already been raised by January 2022.
 This will make the European Commission the largest issuer of green bonds.
+On 21 December 2024, the European Union Green Bonds Regulation comes into force, allowing the issue of "European Green Bond" (or "EuGB") by companies, regional or local authorities and EEA supra-nationals.